Basic g5.6 is about Jesus, faith, hope, and love instead of religion.

 “You have been rescued.
 Where you go now, healthy trees will grow where thorns once did.” — Isaiah 55:12-13

-If we live how much of Christ’s light we have and share the light we know, God blesses it even as we grow.
+Christ is about progression, not fake perfection.
+If we live the light we have and share the light we know, God blesses it as we grow.

-God’s kingdom is not about manufactured buildings, institutions, or religious businesses.
+God’s kingdom is not about buildings, institutions, or religious businesses.

 “The Most High does not dwell in buildings made by hands.” — Acts 7:48